vrabbi/local-tap-setup/README.md

 # Whats Included
 This script has 5 functions
+1. Install prereqs if they are missing or outdated
 1. Create a local TAP installation
 2. Delete a local TAP installation
 3. Check the status of the local TAP installation
 4. Stop a local TAP installation
 5. Start a local TAP installation you stopped previously

+## Prepare function
+This will do the following:
+1. Check if Tanzu CLI is installed
+2. Validate Tanzu CLI is of the correct version
+3. Upgrade or install Tanzu CLI if needed
+4. Check that Kubectl is installed
+5. Install Kubectl if needed

 ## Create function
 This will do the following: